ericfoy/modoc/README.md

 ## Caveats

-- ~~The color schemes are not fully refined yet - some work is still required.
-They should be useful, however, as a starting point.~~
 - For vertical menus, be sure to set the Menu Style to 'Dropdown Menu' in order to make them look good.
 More work on this is pending.
 - More testing is required to make sure that menus work in every layout implementation, etc.
 ### To-Do